Andrekukshinov/contribution_mjs/for/for_theory.md

 After taking a look at "while" loop, this task becomes much less time-consuming, and also we almost don't have limitations on the amount of repetitions, which can save much time for us.

+###Tasks:
+1. NaturalNumbers.
+Write a program that will write to console numbers from zero to the number from method arguments.
+2. EvenNumbers.
+Write a program that will write to console even numbers from zero to the number from method.
+3. Multiplication.
+Write a program that will write to console multiplied numbers by input from zero to the number from method.
+4. WordsBuilder.
+Write a program that will build a phrase from given chars (char...). !HINT check size() method in google!
+5. SimpleNumbers.
+Find all simple numbers from 0 up to input.
+6. Factorial.
+7. PowerOfTwo.
+Write a program that will take *int power* as an argument.
+This argument will be used to calculate power of 2.
+The program should write to console each power of 2 beginning from 2^0...2^power.
+Write the program using "while":

+    public class Main {
+        public void powerOfTwo(int power){
+            //write your code here
+        }
+    }

 ***
 ###For